AdobeDocs/experience-manager-guides.en/help/product-guide/web-editor/configure-additional-special-characters.md

 ---
-title: Configure additional special characters in Web Editor toolbar
+title: Configure additional special characters in Editor toolbar
-description: Learn how to configure additional special characters in the web editor of AEM Guides.
+description: Learn how to configure additional special characters in the editor of AEM Guides.
 feature: Web Editor
 role: User
 exl-id: 0fbc05a5-a6b0-4f6b-bbc4-8fca03581d90